a12n/bubble-generator/README.md

 ## Syntax description from arbitrary file

-Path to a syntax description file should be spcified in the command line.
+Path to a syntax description file should be specified in the command line.

 Original generator reads syntax diagram description from